-Required: Yes, if [Designator Pin List] is defined below
+Required: Yes, if [EMD Parts] is present

-Description: Maps an EMD designator to an IBIS component or EMD define module.
+Description: Maps an EMD designator to an IBIS or EMD part name.

 Usage Rules: The [EMD Designator List] keyword must be followed by a list of all the EMD designators (also called reference designators in industry).
 Each EMD designator is followed by a part name.

-For the context in this Electrical Module Description section, a “designator” shall be one line in the data following [EMD Designator List].
+For the context in this Electrical Module Description section, a “designator” shall be the first column in the data following [EMD Designator List].

-The EMD designator and part is separated by white space.
+The EMD designator and part name are separated by white space.

 The EMD designator is limited to ten characters. “*” is an illegal designator name.